Cabarrus County DWI Bail Information

 Timeline: How Long Until Release?

-The time it takes to be released from jail after posting bail in Cabarrus County can vary.
+The amount of time it takes to be released from jail after posting bail in Cabarrus County can vary.

 What Happens After Posting Bail